 The project may engage with community workers during implementation of Component 2.
 It is foreseen that men and women from the communities in the intervention communities or close to them will be linked to the project activities either because they are participants who will contribute their work as counterpart to the benefits they receive from sub-project activities or because they receive remuneration for their work.
 In this case and within the project, ESS2 will apply.
-The Social and Environmental Specialist(s) will supervise that the working conditions meet the standards and guidelines of the WB.
-There are several CSOs, community interest groups (e.g., Fisher Folk Groups, Women Groups), and Tourism Industry and Trade Associations that will be consulted and will be involved in the planning and implementation of the area plans and pilot activities.
+The Social and EnvironmentalSpecialist(s) will supervise that the working conditions meet the standards and guidelines of the WB.
 Community workers (including volunteers), engaged for the implementation of sub-project activities, are obliged to follow the training session preceding the start of sub-project implementation in order to become fully familiar with all E&S safety procedures and regulations applicable under the Project.
-It will be during the training sessions that project team will communicate to community volunteers and CSO participants on the nature of volunteering under the subproject and to ascertain if volunteers agree to work on a voluntary basis.
+It will be during the training sessions that project team will communicate to community volunteers and CSO participants on the nature of volunteering under the sub-project and to ascertain if volunteers agree to work on a voluntary basis.
 The training will make clear that people are free to opt out without fear of reprisal, that work is not mandatory and that no resources from the project can be withheld as a result of not participating in the volunteer work.
 The training will also review the code of conduct.
 The PIU will register all participants who attend the training session.